-Bid Package 8 - Includes the design and construction of a new 13,520-gpm pump station at Canal Road, approximately 27 relief wells, conveyance systems, and grading work.
-This package spans the Lower Wood River Levee from station 122+00 to 455+00, with most of the improvements along Canal Road, between levee station 431+00 and 455+00.
+Bid Package 8 - Includes the design and construction of a new 14,000-gpm pump station at Canal Road, approximately 22 relief wells, conveyance systems, and grading work.
+This package spans the Lower Wood River Levee from station 431+00 to 455+00.

 The Corps of Engineers has requested that the Corps build this bid package.
-Wood will complete the design by February 2019 and provide it to the Corps to construct.
+Wood will complete the design in Fall 2019 and provide it to the Corps to construct.